King's Guard

-The King's Guard (called the Queen's Guard when the reigning monarch is female) are sentry postings at Buckingham Palace and St James Palace, organised by the British Army's Household Division.
-The Household Division also mounts sentry postings at Horse Guards, known as the King's Life Guard (called the Queen's Life Guard when the monarch is female).
+The King's Guard are sentry postings at Buckingham Palace and St James's Palace, organised by the British Army's Household Division.
+The Household Division also mounts sentry postings at Horse Guards, known as the King's Life Guard.

 An infantry contingent, typically one of the Household Division's five regiments of foot guards, mounts the King's Guard, while the King's Life Guard is usually provided for by the Household Cavalry Mounted Regiment.
 Since the 20th century, several other British Army units, Royal Air Force units, Royal Navy units, and military units from other Commonwealth countries have been invited to form the King's Guard.